PRINCE-PRASAD/SQL/README.md

 Condition-  source e_id = Target e_id
 * If matched it update e_age, e_salary accordiing to the source table.
 * If not match then

-**  Extra data Avilable on Source table added to the target table and

-**  Extra data avilable on the Target table has been deleted.
+ i) Extra data Avilable on Source table added to the target table and ii) Extra data avilable on the Target table has been deleted.
 * All the changes apper in the target table.
 ```sql
 SELECT * FROM Employee_Target;